-The lowest paid persons employed under a contract of employment with the Council could potentially be on a full time [37 hours] equivalent salary at the bottom of our Grade A, which currently is £17,364 per annum.
-A pay review is outstanding from 1 April 2020.
-For information, the National Living Wage increased to £16,823 per annum in April 2020.
+The lowest paid persons employed under a contract of employment with the Council could potentially be on a full time [37 hours] equivalent salary at the bottom of our Grade A, which currently is £17,842per annum.
+A pay review is outstanding from 1 April 2021.
+For information, the National Living Wage increased to £17,190 per annum in April 2021.

-Whilst we may employ apprentices on a lower wage, they are considered to be on a training agreement with the Council, rather than a full employment contract.
+Whilst we may employ apprentices on a lower wage, they are on a training agreement with the Council, rather than a full employment contract.
 We also employ Casuals who will be paid at the Grade A salary quoted above.
 Apprentices and Casual employees have been excluded from our pay data.